MD-Malik/Quora-Clone/README.md

 # Quora 🌇

-Quora clone - Social media plateform to share imformation posts and Ask question and post answers.
+Quora clone - It's a clone of an American social question-and-answer 'Quora' website that allows to ask questions, get useful answers, and share what you know with the world.

 ## Tech Stack Used 👩‍💻